NodeBE4/opinion/_posts/2022-04-11-theoryofdoom.md

 I'll just sit back and wait for those who engaged in fraudulent advertising to be sued for misleading the public.

+----- __221.4__ -----2022-04-16 01:57:30+08:00:

+> I was curious about your claim and just read a few journal articles that say the opposite.

+Please link anything you find that you think contradicts what I said.
+Because this exercise is something I've gone through with many others now.

+For example, here's a listing and explanation of [several such "studies"](https://www.reddit.com/r/CoronavirusIllinois/comments/tmajdx/airlines_ask_biden_to_drop_mask_mandate_and/i2peuei/) another user previously offered for the same purpose.

+> There is correlation between positivity rate and mask mandates/adherance.

+There are so many problems with that statement.
+But before I say things about it, link what you're working from.

+I'm not going to speculate about what you might have read.
+There is too much subject matter.
+More than 400 preprints --- numerous of which have since been retracted --- made claims that touched on these issues, which I have seen (via Google Scholar Search, about 3 months ago which was the last time I went through the purported findings).

+So link what you read and we'll talk about the following:

+1. What those papers say;
+2. The data purportedly considered (and not considered), and why that matters;
+3. The underlying methods used; and
+4. The differences between whatever you're citing says and what I said, and why that matters.

+If I was aware of a single study/paper that contradicted what I said, I would not have wrote the post above.

+But who knows, maybe you'll be the first.

 ### 222: [Full Lockdown in Shanghai, this is how they broadcast announcements.](https://old.reddit.com/r/darktechnology/comments/u3xlau/full_lockdown_in_shanghai_this_is_how_they/), submitted on 2022-04-15 10:17:32+08:00.

 ----- __222.1__ -----2022-04-15 10:21:03+08:00: